l8556/testrail_wrapper/README.md

 # TestRail Wrapper

-TestRailAPI is a Node.js class for interacting with the TestRail API.
-This class provides a set of methods to manage projects, suites, sections, plans, runs, and test cases in TestRail.
+TestRail Wrapper is a tool for interacting with the TestRail API which provides a set of methods for managing projects, sets, sections, plans, runs and test cases in TestRail.
-It abstracts common TestRail operations into easy-to-use methods, making it simpler to automate TestRail interactions.

 ## Configuration
 Create a configuration file `~/.testrail/testrail_config.json`.